sanjeevgadre/ISLR-Exercises/README.md

 ###Question 10.f
 Good example of how PCA can help reduce the size of the data matrix that one uses for analysis.

+###Question 11.c
+Clever way to reorder the rows of a dataframe based on the values in a particular column.